7 quick use-cases of Devtendo

 Always share bad news in person.
 Good news can be shared over small videos!

-2. Explain features and capture product videos
+2. Explain features and capture product tutorials

 #1 for every software team is producing good software.
 No discussion required.